 There are several ways to thicken soups a little or a lot, depending on what consistency you're going for.
 Here are popular techniques and tips for getting the results you want.

 Pictured: Butternut and Apple Harvest Soup

 Roux, which is equal parts fat and flour, is common as a thickener because it not only thickens, but stabilizes, too.
 If cream or cheese is being added to a soup, a bit of roux can insure it won't "break," or separate.
 Get step-by-step directions for making roux.

-Typically, cornstarch is added to a small amount of cold water or other liquid (wine or stock) and whisked into a thick slurry.
-This slurry is stirred into the soup at the end to set the final consistency of the soup.
+Add cornstard to a small amount of cold water or other liquid (wine or stock) and whisk into a thick slurry.
+This slurry is stirred a bit at a time into the simmering soup at the end to set the final consistency of the soup.
 Just remember, after you add some of the slurry, let the soup return to a simmer—cornstarch is a very effective thickener, and a little bit can go a long way.

 The Soup Itself

 A great trick to thickening a soup while intensifying flavor is to use parts of the soup itself as the thickener.
 Simply remove some of the soup solids—the aromatics, starches, even the meat—and puree.
-Use a blender, food processor, or immersion blender for this task.
-Puree with care if using a blender—the hot soup solids can actually spin out of the blender while blending and burn the skin quite badly.
-Use the blender’s lid, held down with a thick towel, and keep the lid on for several seconds after the blender is turned off.
+Use a countertop blender, food processor, or immersion blender for this task.
+Puree with care if using a countertop blender—the hot soup solids can actually spin out of the blender and make a big mess or cause burns.
+For best results, fill the blender no more than halfway (blend in batches if necessary).
+Hold down the blender lid with a thick towel while blending, and keep the lid on for several seconds after the blender is turned off.